BarbeRousseLibre/hermessenger/README.md

 ## Availables features

-- Checking if input's data from user's post ($_POST) are valid regarding their range (character's lenght).

-- Checking if input's data from user's for each field is valid against PCRE2 pattern matching.

-- Copy the mail's file into a pending queue until a crontask job, a loop or a manual call from PHP CGI is made.

-- Send an e-mail to the recipient from the mail form.

-- Allow the sender to get a copy of the mail sended to the sender's mailbox, by checking a checkbox right before sending the mail.

-- Mail sended, using PHPMailer, are copied regarding the returned status, to the proper sub-directory.

-- The sub-directory ' temp_mail_directory ' allows to slow down a "massive attack" from bots or peoples trying to send way too much mails.
-This is not intended to block any mails, simply blocking the possibility to quickly overload the mailbox, making it unavailable (no space left) as protecting the mail form from being blocked at the ESP side.

-- Remove request made with a non-trusty and disposable e-mail domains (such as yopmail, but not only) and store them into 'mail_dir/UNTRUSTY/DISPOSABLE'.

-- Safe and secure .env file, allowing administators to safely write their sensitive data (their ESP's SMTP server info, user, password, etc) without being worried to accidentaly giving them to a "client".

-- Logged mail are named with most informations of the mail: status (pending, accepted, rejected), date & time, IP of the client, first and second name and e-mail address.
+1. Tests values from the user's input request, for range and allowed pattern.

+2. User could check a box and receive at the same time an e-mail as a copy.

+3. Copy the pending mail's file into a temporary directory until it is asked to send it.
+It allows massive attacks to be drasticaly slowed down and avoid to get a full mailbox or being blacklisted from your ISP's SMTP server.
+Please note these attacks are **only slowed down** and not blocked.

+4. E-mail file, once it has been tried to send it, is moved and renamed into a sub-directory regarding it's status, ' mail_dir/ACCEPTED ' or ' mail_dir/REJECTED '.

+5. Block request made using a list of disposable e-mails domains (non-exhaustive list).
+Please see ' [src/var/untrusty_domains/disposable_email_domains.php](https://github.com/BarbeRousseLibre/hermessenger/blob/master/src/var/untrusty_domains/disposable_email_domains.php) ', thus they are moved into ' mail_dir/UNTRUSTY/DISPOSABLE '.

+6. Sensitives datas, which is your ISP's SMTP server info, are nicely stored into ' src/.env ' to moves it from code, document root as well.

+7. Mail file's name are using a formatted name from user's input data to quickly find out an e-mail regarding time and date, IP, firstname and second name as sender's e-mail address.
+As their current status : pending, accepted, rejected.
+See "How it works" below.

-- Logged mail are having all datas from the request, plus a bool (true|false) showing if a copy/receipt was asked from the client.
+8. Mail's file's content store all data from the user input, plus IP, date and time and if a copy was asked.

-- Honey-pot trap.

-## Things to do before first release

-- Adding a nicer way for exiting when something unexpected is coming ?
-Such as a missing directory that is needed.

-- Parsing code to harmonize style

-- Cleaning code from any useless, WIP, comments that are not needed, etc.
+9. A hidden honey-pot field, named 'firstname_input', allowing to checks if the request was made using a dumb-bot.

 ## Missing features, things to do & work-in-progress

-- Adding TOML support and removes from src/var/variables.php anything that could lead administators to break code by accident, making Hermessenger easier to setup and tweak around.

-- Captcha / «Are you a human?» / Question, that are efficient but at the same time does not rely on third-party services (such as Google) and does not collect any datas.
+1. Adding a configuration system, avoiding administators to rely on editing .php files, such as TOML.

+2. A captcha method that is not blocking some kind of users, such as peoples with dyslexia, to be able to prouves they are human and not a bot.
+This method should also be able to detect more modern bot or AI.

-- Allow to block Tor request, which could be used to hide the real client IP.
+3. Allow to block Tor request, which could be used to hide the real client IP.

-- Allow to block VPN & request from proxy, which could be used to hide the real client IP.
+4. Allow to block VPN & request from proxy, which could be used to hide the real client IP.

-- Adding a list of non-trusty mailbox and IP.

-- Comparing time between the client receiving the mail's form request and the mail's sending, checking for too quickly filled form.
+5. Allow to block request made from a client's IP that is known to be spamming (blacklist).

+6. Check the client's time between the request of the contact page holding the form and the time the user send the request.
+If it's too fast, then it's suspicious and could be a bot / AI.

-- Checking the content of body & subject to found out suspicious wording, link, etc.
+7. Parsing the content of subject and body to find out suspicious wording.

-- An uploading features for files, with anti-virus checking, size blocking, mime content type blocking, etc.
+8. Uploading features with an anti-virus checks.

-- Adding support for non-Latin input data.
+9. Adding support for non-Latin input data.

-- Testing this script on PHP8.3.
+10. Testing this script on PHP8.3.

-- Testing this script on other operating system (such as *BSD or Windows).
+11. Testing this script on other operating system (such as *BSD or Windows).

-- Adding Robotframework + Selenium2Library tests suits, and how to make it works (and install pip, venv and such)…
+12. Adding Robotframework + Selenium2Library tests suits, and how to make it works (and install pip, venv and such)…

-- Adding a feature to add a prefix in front of subject, regarding a list of subject into the mail form.
+13. Adding a feature to add a prefix in front of subject, regarding a list of subject into the mail form.

-- Adding a sweet way to add a prefix for subject as body, allowing to know easier and quicker that the current mail of the recipient's mail box is coming from this script.

-- Giving the choice for pre-defined natural languages, probably these one: french, english, spanish.
-Some more could be added, later, like Chinese, Arabic, Hindi, Russian, Ukrainian and other cyrillic languages, and more.
-This first needs a better implementation of the pattern matching actually used, which only allow Latin-alike alphabet.
-Please note, this won't use translation software or AI translation.
-If you want to help, let's do it properly :) !
+14. Internationalization system for a few languages : french, english, spanish… and more later.

-- Get a svg of the actual logo of Hermessenger.
+16. Get a svg of the actual logo of Hermessenger, with a slight enhanced design.

 ## How it works

+**Please note**: This is not, for now, a perfect and easy methods, it lacks features.
+This is still a work-in-progress.

-From input's user into a HTML mail form to send a message, check validity of the input and write a file into this format :
+1. Check validity of the user input and write a file into this format :

 > |0|firstname|Foo|